 Kirsty Sloan is a Clinical Psychologist and the Director of Oceanside Clinical Psychology

 Kirsty specialises in the psychological assessment and treatment of Children, Adolescents and Families.
+Kirsty is also available to see young adults, and clients with Perinatal Concerns (Antenatal and Post Natal, Pre-pregnancy, Transition to Parenthood, Perinatal Grief and Loss).

 Kirsty is a registered Psychologist with specialist endorsement as a Clinical Psychologist by the Australian Health Practitioners Registration Agency (AHPRA) and Medicare.
 Kirsty is a member of the Australian Psychological Society (APS) and the APS Clinical College.